 Vice President, Hong Kong Food Safety Association

-Dr. Terence Lau has 20 years of experience on development and commercialization of innovative technologies and new enterprises.
+Prof. Terence Lau has 20 years of experience on development and commercialization of innovative technologies and new enterprises.
 He started his career in a renowned multinational food company and then biotechnology startups offering innovative products and services including those for food and veterinary industry.
 He directed the first laboratory in Asia to be ISO17025 accredited for quantitative genetically modified organism analysis and has led the development of JMAFF-approved molecular avian influenza virus detection products.
-Dr. Lau has actively contributed his knowledge and experience to the Government and various organizations by serving as committee members and advisors including those related to SME development, intellectual properties, GMO (Control of Release) Ordinance, food testing and agricultural development, as well as establishing non-profit industry associations.
+Prof. Lau has actively contributed his knowledge and experience to the Government and various organizations by serving as committee members and advisors including those related to SME development, intellectual properties, GMO (Control of Release) Ordinance, food testing and agricultural development, as well as establishing non-profit industry associations.
 He is also a member of National Committee of Biometrology, China, an Advisor of Infectious Disease Centre of Peking University and Adjunct Investigator of Jilin Academy of Agricultural Science.
-Dr. Lau has co-authored over 40 peer-reviewed scientific articles including those published in Lancet and NEJM, and is the co-inventor of over 60 patents, co-developer of 5 Chinese National Standards, and is also the recipient of Beijing Municipal Technology Award and Chinese Medical and Technological Award.
+Prof. Lau has co-authored over 40 peer-reviewed scientific articles including those published in Lancet and NEJM, and is the co-inventor of over 60 patents, co-developer of 5 Chinese National Standards, and is also the recipient of Beijing Municipal Technology Award and Chinese Medical and Technological Award.

 Chair Professor of Chemical Technology, PolyU